 We believe that a suit is an investment piece and something that you'll wear time and time again for all your formalwear occasions.
 They also generally don't come cheap so it's crucial that you take care of them to assist the longevity and really get your moneys worth.
 Thankfully there are a few simple tips and tricks to follow to ensure you get the most out of your whistle and flute, grab a pen and take note of these 5 simple and easy steps....

 Always keep your suit protected from the elements in a suit bag, especially when transporting.
 This will prevent creasing drastically as opposed to packing in a suitcase.
 A fabric bag is advisable for its breathability.
-Luckily all Marc Darcy suits are supplied in a complementary fabric suit bag to save you hunting the shops for one!
+Luckily all Marc Darcy suits, when purchased directly from Marc Darcy, are supplied in a complementary suit bag.

 A suit can only be dry cleaned, and this is when it is absolutely necessary!
 We can't stress enough the impact of over dry cleaning can have on your precious threads, the chemicals can be too harsh on the delicate fibres.
 We recommend dry cleaning a well-worn suit 2-3 times per year.
 For spillages, simply dab clean with a gentle sponge and water (no detergents or rubbing) and hang in fresh air to remove unwanted odours.

 Ironing is a big no no. The intense heat from the iron can do more harm than good!
 We would recommend steaming to remove creases.
 We know that a steamer isn't your average household item so you can always improvise and hang your suit in the bathroom whilst showering.
 The steam will do its best to flatten out any pesky lines!